JoshuaHess12/miaaim-python/docs/source/index.rst

       Before using this software, please read the relevant background for each workflow in the pipeline in the :ref:`Workflows <Workflows to Workflows>` section.
-      For a complete description of the project, check our preprint on xxx.
+      For a complete description of the project, check our preprint.

 .. note::
    MIAAIM is under active development!
 To update your current version, pull the